HackVerse/blog/_posts/2020-12-17-behind-the-scenes.md

 _Sai Sushil_: "The planning started at the college level initially.
 When we pitched it to the Dean (Students' Welfare), his suggestion was to put together a nationwide hackathon."

 _Mishal Shah_: "The planning process started in June 2019.
 We had a lot of meetings and discussions.
 It was complete synergy, with all the team members pitching in with inventive ideas and suggestions.
 We had attended various hackathons before and had a brief idea of what to do.
 We studied how some of the best hackathons in the world were organized and tried to incorporate those ideas in HackVerse.
-Our main focus was on hacker experience!"_
+Our main focus was on hacker experience!"

 ## Expectations and hopes from HackVerse’20?

 _Polkampally Keerthana_: "We wanted HackVerse’20 to be phenomenal with a huge turnout.
 We especially wanted participants to have a good time and learn new things."

 _Mishal Shah_: "Hackers coming to NITK and having a good time was my dream.
 I was hoping that they would network with other hackers and organizers, continue working on their idea after the hackathon and learn new and fascinating things.
-We wished to empower hackers through talks, networking, or building." hackathonshow a team of students had organised a nationwide hackathon."
+We wished to empower hackers through talks, networking, or building."

+## The moment you realized that what you had built was coming to fruition…?

+_Polkampally Keerthana_: "The morning when participants started arriving for registration.
+It felt surreal when I thought about how a team of students had organised a nationwide hackathon."

 _Shreyas Shankar_: "The moment we got to the mark we expected in sponsorship and became the hackathon with the highest number of registrations in India.
 I felt immense pride."